-Many cities—from Seattle to Madison, Wis., and New York to Albuquerque, N.M.—are welcoming chickens in residential backyards, but as with any enterprise in our complex world, raising chickens is subject to a variety of local zoning and land-use laws and regulations.
+Many cities—Seattle; Madison, Wisconsin; New York City; Albuquerque—are welcoming chickens in residential backyards, but as with any enterprise in our complex world, raising chickens is subject to a variety of local zoning and land-use laws and regulations.

 In keeping chickens, one of your first considerations should be where they’ll live once you get them to your backyard.
 Determine the legal constraints placed on chicken coops in your neighborhood.
 I called my city and county planning department and found staff members cooperative and helpful.
 Chickens have become so popular that there’s probably a go-to person for chicken-keeping questions in your city government office, too.
 Typical limitations put on chicken keeping are the number of chickens, roosters (which usually aren’t allowed) and the distance they must be kept from dwellings.
 Many communities regulate chickens based on past complaints, including noise, sanitary concerns and chickens running astray.